zhuzhonghua/pixeldungeon_cpp/README.txt

 Maybe in the future, I will use lua to program those code.

+Even use javascript to rewrite the entire game.

 There is a vs project file.

 It's easy to port to other platform(mac, linux, android, ios).